 About the Hall

-In 1975 the Greater Cleveland Chapter of the National Bicentennial Sports Committee, headed by John S. Nagy and William D. Reppa, was actively searching for projects in conjunction with the celebration of the nation’s 200th birthday the following year.
+In 1975, the Greater Cleveland Chapter of the national Bicentennial Sports Committee, headed by Cleveland’s Commissioner of Recreation John Nagy and Bill Reppa, Supervisor of Physical Education for the Cleveland Public Schools, was actively searching for projects in conjunction with the celebration of the nation’s 200th birthday the following year.

-Thus, when Sam Levine—a prominent member of the city’s sports media—suggested the creation of a Greater Cleveland Sports Hall of Fame in May, 1975, the committee was quick to seize upon the idea.
+Thus, when Sam Levine, a prominent member of the city’s sports media, suggested the creation of a Greater Cleveland Sports Hall of Fame in May 1975, the committee was quick to act.
+A Hall of Fame Committee was appointed, composed of Levine as Chairman, Samuel L. Abrams, Robert F. Busby, Frances T. Kaszubski, Jerry Newman, and George Seedhouse.

-The first induction ceremony was held in 1976, and, with myriad candidates available, 151 Greater Clevelanders were honored for bringing recognition to this area through their notable sports and accomplishments.
+The first induction Ceremony was held in 1976, and, with myriad candidates available, 146 Greater Clevelanders were honored for bringing recognition to our region through their notable sports accomplishments.
+From 1976 through 1996, 375 men and women were inducted across 30-plus sports.

 Nominations